zhxie/ikago/README.md

 `-method method`: (Optional) Method of encryption, can be `plain`, `aes-128-gcm`, `aes-192-gcm`, `aes-256-gcm`, `chacha20-poly1305` or `xchacha20-poly1305`.
 Default as `plain`.

 `-password password`: (Optional) Password of encryption, must be set only when method is not `plain`.

+`-kcp`: (Optional) Enable KCP. *Attention, using KCP may consume more protocol layer header bytes, make sure the MTU is set to a reasonable value.*

 `-v`: (Optional) Print verbose messages.